 While analyzing an air leak, the amount, duration, and trend of the leak should all be considered.
 A larger, longer-lasting air leak, for example, has a reduced chance of resolution, whereas a smaller air leak that gets better every day is more likely to mend spontaneously.
-Most postoperative air leaks might go disappear with their own, even if it takes weeks, assuming there isn't a fistula.(2)
+Most postoperative air leaks might disappear with their own, even if it takes weeks.2

-The treatment of PAL frequently necessitates a prolonged hospital stay, difficult surgical procedures, and extensive follow-up.
-The management of life-threatening illnesses like sepsis, tension pneumothorax, and respiratory failure is the first stage of treatment.
-To minimize the danger of pneumonia and respiratory failure, it's important to protect the contralateral lung against pleural fluid aspiration.
+The treatment of PAL frequently necessitates longer hospital stay, difficult surgical procedures, and extensive follow-up.
+The management of lifethreatening illnesses like sepsis, pneumothorax, and respiratory failure is the first stage of treatment.
+To minimize the danger of pneumonia and respiratory failure, it is important to protect the contralateral lung against pleural fluid aspiration.
 Thus, it is necessary to insert a chest tube to guarantee that the pleural area is drained.
 Broadspectrum antibiotic therapy is depending on the results of the culture.
-In 16 of 17 effective cases of BPF, investigations using conservative therapy, such as pleural irrigation, drainage and reduction of the pleural cavity, antibiotics, and nutritional supplementation, have been documented.(4)
+In 16 of 17 effective cases of pleural fistula, investigations using conservative therapy, such as pleural irrigation, drainage and reduction of the pleural cavity, antibiotics, and nutritional supplementation, have been documented.5

+Treatment for PAL ranges from medical management to bronchoscopy procedures for critically ill patients and surgical intervention for those at the highest risk.
 In patients with PAL, 4 days of observation are recommended for spontaneous closure of the defect.
 Pleurodesis surgery is advised if the air leak lasts for longer than 4 days.
 Bronchoscopy is only advised as a therapeutic option when surgery is not an option or when the patient declines the operation.
-Similar recommendations were made in the 2010 British Thoracic Society (BTS) guidelines, which state that in situations of PAL or failure of the lung to reinflate after 3-5 days, a surgical opinion should be sought.
-Regarding situations in which surgery is not an option, there are no specific recommendations.(1,2)
+Similar recommendations were made in the 2010 British Thoracic Society (BTS) guidelines, which state that in situations of PAL or failure of the lung to re-inflate after 3-5 days, a surgical opinion should be sought.
+Regarding situations in which surgery is not an option, there are no specific recommendations.^{1,2}

-There are a variety of minimally invasive PAL care strategies available for people who are inoperable or who choose not to have surgery.
+There are a variety of minimally invasive PAL care strategies available for people who are inoperable or choose not to have surgery.
 Since the first documented successful management of endobronchial fistulas, numerous alternative materials have been tested.
-Each has its own setbacks, and reported success rates are quite variable.
-It is crucial to emphasize that there have been no randomized controlled studies to identify the most safe and effective treatment approach.
+Each has its setbacks, and reported success rates are quite variable.
+It is crucial to emphasize that there have been no randomized controlled studies to identify the most safe and effective treatment approach.1

 As a result, there are currently no recommendations, algorithms for treatment, or consensus among experts regarding the optimal kind of therapy.
-The preferred course of treatment is frequently conservative management with continuous chest tube drainage, and if further intervention is necessary, it should be based on the individual clinical signs of each patient.(1)
+The preferred course of treatment is frequently conservative management with continuous chest tube drainage, and if further intervention is necessary, it should be based on the individual clinical signs of each patient.1